istarp/example/README.md

 ## What should be done
 * Error handling
 * Better Logging
-* Some more unit tests would be nice :)
+* Some tests would be nice :)
+* Add some throttling when user searches
+* Network module should be abstracted so ktor is not leaked to higher level modules
+* Inroduce entity model for character as now network model is stored in db